ovidharshini/tp/docs/UserGuide.md

 A key feature of PeopleSoft is tracking the state of job completion and whether its payment has been processed; this can be done with the `mark` and `pay` commands, respectively.

-1. Type `mark 1` in the command window.
+1. Type `mark 1` in the command box.

     This command marks the first job as completed.